TW-Robotics/NT_BodyParts/README.md

 * pdfjam and pdfcrop for pdf result handling
 * cran R for GPA (the Paper data is based on the R implementation, our Python implementation is the default in this repo)

+## Troubleshooting for installation
+The installation may fail due to a Python instalaltion different to ours.
+We currently update the installtion for Ubuntu 20.04, Python3.8 and CUDA 11.2.
+If you have any problems with the installation, we currently suggest to move from virtualenv to venv in the installation functions of the *run.bash* script.
+You can exchange ''virtualenv --python=python3'' with  ''./Python/VE python3 -m venv ./Python/VE'' and the installation should work.

 # Software handling
 Initially, the libraries must be installed.
 This is currently implemented using Python virtual environments.
 The run.bash script autonomously installs all the relevant software packages by calling *bash run.sh -I -i*.